Who We Are

 While Emporium Online (EO) was very successful for some clients, we found that much of our participant base, including many young adults who have aged out of foster care, require more intensive and targeted training than could be offered through the EO model.
-We are adopting “evidence-based” supportive employment practices designed for rapid employment placement, ongoing coaching and support for our clients, and increased job placements.
+EO is closed, and OPTIONS moves toward "evidence-based" supportive employment practices designed for rapid employment placement, ongoing coaching and support for our clients, and increased job placements.

 2014: New Vistas Closes

-Due to federal funding cuts, our HUD grant for New Vistas was not renewed and we have decided to close the program.
-One of two NCS transitional housing programs, New Vistas provided an intermediate residential environment where chronically homeless people worked on skills and increased their resources for living in either permanent supportive or independent housing.
-Our eight-bed program was among 17 federally-funded transitional and “support services only” programs in New York City to be eliminated as a result of the 2013 sequester budget cuts.
-Though New Vistas has closed, we have been able to work with our residents to find safe and appropriate housing alternatives.
-We will continue providing transitional housing for ten tenants in our Transitions program.
+Due to federal funding cuts, our HUD grant for New Vistas is not renewed and the program is closed.
+This eight-bed transitional housing program is among 17 federally-funded transitional and support-services-only programs in New York City to be eliminated as a result of the 2013 sequester budget cuts.
+Though New Vistas has closed, NCS was able to work with our residents to find safe and appropriate housing alternatives and continues to providing transitional housing for ten tenants in our Transitions program.